-Our paid preparer due diligence compliance program has expanded to include more preparers.
-It now includes the earned income tax credit (EITC), the child tax credit (CTC), the refundable part of the CTC, additional child tax credit (ACTC), the partial child tax credit for other dependents (ODC), and the American opportunity tax credit (AOTC) and the head of household (HOH) filing status.
+Our due diligence compliance program focuses on paid preparers who file returns and claims for refund claiming the earned income tax credit (EITC), child tax credit/additional tax credit/credit for other dependents (CTC/ACTC/ODC), American opportunity tax credit (AOTC) and head of household (HOH) filing status.

 Why Have a Preparer Compliance Program?

-We know most paid preparers practice due diligence and prepare accurate refundable credit claims.
-But, we developed this preparer compliance program to ensure you compete on a level playing field.
+We know most paid preparers practice due diligence and prepare accurate returns for their clients.
+The preparer compliance program helps to ensure you compete on a level playing field with your peers.

 Where Do We Find Most Errors?